bentomhall/nih-system/homebrewery/classes/5e-classes.md

 *Wisdom (Survival) Expert Skill Trick*

 You search for signs of an accessible planar portal within 1 mile of you.
-Make a Wisdom (Survival) check and expend 2 AET, with advantage if you also are proficient in Arcana.
-The result determines your success:
+Make a Wisdom (Survival) check, with advantage if you also are proficient in Arcana.
+The result determines your success as shown on the table below.
+Once you use this ability, you cannot do so again until you finish a long rest.

 **Check Total**  | **Result**
 |:--------|:----|